jupyterhub/systemdspawner/README.md

 c.SystemdSpawner.cpu_limit = 4
 ```

-This defaults to `None`, which provides no CPU limits.
+Defaults to `None`, which provides no CPU limits.

 #### CPU fairness ####